mull-project/mull/README.md

 # Mull

-Mull is a tool for Mutation Testing based on LLVM/Clang with a strong focus on C and C++ languages.
+Mull is a practical [mutation testing](https://mull.readthedocs.io/en/latest/MutationTestingIntro.html) tool for C and C++.

-For installation and usage please refer to the latest documentation: https://mull.readthedocs.io/en/latest/
+For installation and usage please refer to the latest documentation: https://mull.readthedocs.io

 ## Join us in Discord